daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

 <sup>1</sup> In case of equipment malfunction synthesis, the batch duration is updated as a function of the occured irregularity length.

-<sup>2</sup> We highly recommend getting acquainted with the content of the [initial blog post](https://zhenev.github.io/2022-07-16-real-life-sensor-data-modeling/) before proceeding with the code.
+<sup>2</sup> I highly recommend getting acquainted with the content of the [initial blog post](https://zhenev.github.io/2022-07-16-real-life-sensor-data-modeling/) before proceeding with the code.

 <sup>3</sup> The generated time series from this case study can be found [here](/assets/data/2022-08-06-generated-data.csv).